ls1mardyn/ls1-mardyn/README.md

 * QuickSched: <https://arxiv.org/abs/1601.05384>

-Installation
+Installation (make)
 ------------

-ls1-MarDyn is build from source code using GNU make.
+ls1-MarDyn is build from source code using GNU make or alternatively using cmake (see below).

 A default build using the GNU compiler and a MPI library providing the mpicxx compiler wrapper is done with
 ```sh